davidcalikes/portfolio-project-one/README.md

     <img src="assets/readme_images/demographic_one.png">
     <img src="assets/readme_images/demographic_two.png">

-    By collating information gleaned from the targeted Facebook ad campaigns of these groups I have determined the following.
+    By collating information gleaned from the targeted Facebook ad campaigns of these groups I have determined the following:

-    * Women account for approximately 60% of the target audience
+    * Women account for approximately 60% of the band's target audience

     * 24-34 is the key age demographic of the target audience.